smirik/mass-resonances/docs/installation/readme.md

 # Installation

 ## Docker
-This section discovers installation over Docker for local computer and computer cluster.
+This section discovers installation over Docker for [local](./local.md) computer and computer [cluster](./cluster.md).
 You must know how to install Docker.

-## Git
-This section discovers installation over Docker for local computer and computer cluster.